marcocspc/58wq/_posts/2022-01-26-Moving-my-Proxmox-server-to-an-untrusted,-natted-network.md

 ## Block all connections on vmbr0

-Just add this on vmbr0 interface configuration:
+Just add this to vmbr0 interface configuration:

 ```
 post-up iptables -A INPUT -m state --state RELATED,ESTABLISHED -j ACCEPT